Neighbor island district health offices will now decide county coronavirus vaccine distribution decisions

-Vaccine distribution decisions for neighbor islands will be now be largely controlled by district health offices, announced Hawaii Department of Health Director Libby Char.
+Who can get vaccinated against COVID-19 on the neighbor islands will now be largely controlled by district health offices on Maui, Kauai and the Big Island and not the state office on Oahu, Hawaii Department of Health Director Libby Char announced.

 “I think some of them are in a position now where they can open it up to more populations a bit faster than we can do on Honolulu, and we don’t want to hold them back.”